 The lovely old Bavarian town of Freising lies on the high left bank of the River Isar just 33 kilometers north of Munich.
 The town's most outstanding feature is the Romanesque Cathedral of St. Mary and St. Korbinian, a five-aisle 12th-century basilica with a vaulted roof lavishly decorated by the Asam brothers in 1724 with stucco ornament and paintings.
 A Gothic porch between the twin towers leads into the cathedral interior where you'll find the Romanesque crypt, one of the oldest of its kind in Germany, with its famous animal column made up of intertwined men and monsters, and the tomb of the church's founder, Bishop Korbinian.
 Adorning the high altar is a copy of Rubens' Apocalyptic Women from 1625.
 Be sure to visit the Diocesan Museum with its comprehensive collection of sacred art, and the famous Lukasbild, a rare relic from Constantinople.

-Located 80 kilometers north of Munich, Ingolstadt offers a number of attractions within easy walking distance of its old town center.
-Formerly the residence and stronghold of the Dukes of Bavaria, this pedestrian-friendly old town and its many well-preserved heritage buildings are still surrounded by the remains of medieval fortifications.
-Highlights include the Rathausplatz with the Old Town Hall (Altes Rathaus), formed by the combination of four Gothic houses in 1882, and the 15th-century Spitalkirche with its fine wall paintings.
-To the north stands St. Maurice's Church (St-Moritz-Kirche) and the Upper Franciscan Church (Obere Franziskanerkirche), both dating from the 14th century.
-Also worth a visit is the massive 15th-century Herzogsschloss, which has one of the finest Gothic secular interiors in Germany, and the massive Kreuztor with its seven towers and turrets dating from 1385.
-Finally, be sure to visit the Minster of Our Lady (Liebfrauenmünster), a 15th-century Late Gothic church notable for having the largest and finest Renaissance stained glass window in Bavaria, dating from 1527.
+Formerly the residence and stronghold of the Dukes of Bavaria, the pedestrian-friendly old town of Ingolstadt and its many well-preserved heritage buildings are still surrounded by the remains of medieval fortifications.
+Highlights include the Rathausplatz, with the Old Town Hall (Altes Rathaus), formed by the combination of four Gothic houses in 1882, and the 15th-century Spitalkirche, with its fine wall paintings.
+To the north stand St. Maurice's Church (St-Moritz-Kirche) and the Upper Franciscan Church (Obere Franziskanerkirche), both dating from the 14th century.
+The massive 15th-century Herzogsschloss has one of the finest Gothic secular interiors in Germany, and the massive Kreuztor, with its seven towers and turrets, dates from 1385.
+The Minster of Our Lady (Liebfrauenmünster) is a 15th-century Late Gothic church with the largest and finest Renaissance stained glass window in Bavaria, dating from 1527.

 Address: Rathausplatz 2, 85049 Ingolstadt

-Although more than 160 kilometers from Munich, the substantial market town of Oberstdorf makes for a fun excursion, whether for a day trip or an overnight getaway.
-At the head of the Iller valley, which cuts deep into the Allgäu Alps, it's where the three source streams of the river - the Trettach, the Stillach, and the Breitach - converge just below the town.
-Its excellent climate and beautiful setting within a ring of towering mountains have made Oberstdorf one of Germany's most popular mountain resorts.
-A highlight of the town is Kurplatz with its fine covered promenade and magnificent views of the mountains.
-Just outside the town is the Breitachklamm gorge, while further great hill walking trails can be found near the Heini Klöpfer Ski-jump in the Stillach valley.
-From here, a cable car takes you up the Fellhorn, which at 2,037 meters, offers an abundance of beautiful alpine flora.
+Although more than 160 kilometers from Munich, the substantial market town of Oberstdorf is worth considering for a day trip or an overnight getaway.
+Three streams - the Trettach, the Stillach, and the Breitach - converge just below the town to form the Iller, whose valley cuts deep into the Allgäu Alps.
+This beautiful setting in a ring of towering mountains, coupled with its excellent climate, has made Oberstdorf one of Germany's most popular mountain resorts.
+A highlight of the town is Kurplatz, with its fine covered promenade and magnificent views of the mountains.
+Just outside the town is the Breitachklamm gorge, and walking trails can be found near the Heini Klöpfer Ski-jump in the Stillach valley.
+From here, a cable car takes you up the Fellhorn, which at 2,037 meters, is a habitat for beautiful alpine flora.
 Another hill popular with climbers is the 2,224-meter Nebelhorn, also accessible by cable car.